 The order to “stay home” came from the state, and it came in an abrupt, sudden and for many people terrifying form.
 The command imposed a variety of styles of “lockdown” around the world in which citizens were forced to stay in their homes, from the draconian policy first implemented in Wuhan through the stern but measured German policy to the outright laissez-faire of the Swedes.
 However, the remarkable fact, pointed out by many commentators, is that most people obeyed the command without protest, not simply out of sheer terror for the consequences of being infected, but as a display of “civility.”
 Staying at home, keeping social distance, were adopted as a form of polished self-conduct, rejected only at the fringes of civil society, by Leftist anarchists as much as Right-wing libertarians, not to mention neo-fascists.
 Some commentators have interpreted this docility as a further indication that “voluntary servitude” far from being a contradiction in terms is the lived reality in mass societies of control.
 Others have seen it as a demonstration that the People can be a responsible and solidary collective actor who can be “trusted” to do the right thing.
 They see it as the return into the public sphere of a non-populist People, as a hopeful sign for the democratic struggle against authoritarian populism or illiberal democracy.
 Nonetheless, the strange phenomenon of a people who “empowers” itself in and through the speedy and easy acceptance of a massive curtailment of their rights merits further reflection.

-When Giorgio Agamben suggested that the governmental reaction to Covid-19 had the makings of a coup d’État he shocked many people (Agamben, 2020).
-I think Agamben’s diagnostic was correct in many respects, however I disagree with him that the purpose of the coup d’État was to assert the sovereignty of the state as the ultimate arbiter of who gets to live and who gets to die.
+When Giorgio Agamben suggested that the governmental reaction to Covid-19 had the makings of a coup d’État he shocked many people.
+I think Agamben’s diagnostic was correct, but I disagree with him that the purpose of the coup d’État was to assert the sovereignty of the state as the ultimate arbiter of who gets to live and who gets to die.
 I think that reading misjudges the cruel plight of “frontline workers” such as doctors and nurses who operated under conditions of triage for lack of proper equipment.
 In my opinion, what the state was trying to save of itself was not its “sovereignty” — that phantasm of neo-populism — but its capacity to attend to the well-being of its population: the coup d’État was necessary to “protect the NHS”.

 The UK government, to the dismay of many and in an effort to reach the promised land of the “new normal” recently changed its slogan to “Stay alert, control the virus, save lives.”
 It is too early to know whether this new interpretation of salus populi risks breaking up the country as some politicians have warned.
 For sure, it plunged citizens into an understandable state of confusion, since “alertness” connotes the kind of messaging previously employed to deal with threats of terror attacks after 9/11 rather than containing the spread of a virus.
 The new slogan may signal that the outcome of the pandemic is that our well-being has now become a matter for national security.